How to Tell Your Story in Crowdfunding

 I still need help!

-Luckily, our team at Patronicity puts people first and provides one-on-one coaching to each and every crowdfunding campaign using our platform.
+Luckily, our team at Patronicity puts people first and provides one-on-one coaching for every crowdfunding campaign using our platform.
 We are excited to help you dream up new and creative ways to tell your story and reach your crowdfunding goals!
 Reach out at info@patronicity.com or by phone at (313) 765-0498.